sculptor/sculptor.github.io/documentation/development-environment.md

 The following is a brief overview of the main Maven modules of Sculptors source code:

-* `devtools` Folder with projects used for local development, e.g. `eclipse-mirror` with the local Eclipse p2 repository mirror.

-* `sculptor-eclipse` The aggregator project holding the Eclipse projects with the Eclipse p2 mirror, the meta model, the DSL model with its UI and unit tests, the feature and the p2 mirror.
+* `sculptor-eclipse` The aggregator project holding the Eclipse projects with the Eclipse target platform, the meta model, the DSL model with its UI and unit tests, the feature and the p2 repository.

 * `sculptor-generator` The aggregator project holding the implementation of the code generator.